Laurens Tan

-Laurens Tan (born 7 August 1950, died 20 January 2025) was a multidisciplinary Australian artist.
+Laurens Tan (7 August 1950 – 20 January 2025) was a multidisciplinary Australian artist.
 His work includes sculpture, 3D animation, video, and graphics, and is influenced by architectural and industrial design.
 He lived and worked in Sydney, Beijing, and Las Vegas.

 His work has been exhibited at the Institute of Contemporary Art, Boston, Museum of Fine Arts, Houston, Art Gallery of New South Wales, and the Sydney Powerhouse Museum.

 Education and career

 Tan completed his Doctor of Creative Arts (DCA) thesis "The Architecture of Risk" at University of Technology Sydney, following his academic career as cultural studies educator at the School of Creative Arts at the University of Wollongong (1987-1991).
 He was an adjunct professor at Tianjin Academy of Fine Arts (2006-) and La Trobe University (2011-) and taught at other undergraduate and graduate arts programs in the United States, Australia, and China.

 Tan served as a board member of the Asian Australian Art Association (which runs the 4A Centre for Contemporary Asian Art) in Sydney from 1998 to 2008, and as Artist Advisory Group Member at the Museum of Contemporary Art in Sydney from 2004 to 2006.